 Chianti Classico Riserva Rancia DOCG

-This single-vineyard is named for the historic farmhouse Rancia, which was a Benedictine monastery, in Castelnuovo Berardenga.
-The vineyards face southwest and have limestone-based alberese, which is typical to the area.
-There is also some galestro, the pillar of Chianti Classico, in some parts.
+This single-vineyard wine is named for the historic farmhouse Rancia, which was a Benedictine monastery, in Castelnuovo Berardenga.
+The vineyards face southwest and have limestone-based Alberese, which is typical to the area.
+There is also some Galestro, the pillar of Chianti Classico, in some parts.

 As it is a Riserva, the grapes go through careful selection before vinification in stainless steel.
-The wine ages for a minimum of eighteen to twenty months in French oak and then in bottle for at least six to eight months.
+The wine ages for a minimum of eighteen and up to twenty months in French oak and then in bottle for six to eight months.

 Wine exported to